ICE train at Berlin Hbf

 • Step 3, travel from Zagreb to Belgrade by train, leaving Zagreb at 11:04 and arriving Novi Beograd 18:04 & Belgrade Centar at 18:12.

-This train was suspended due to Covid-19 and remains suspended in 2023.
+This train was suspended due to Covid-19 and remains suspended.

 This train has air-conditioned Serbian carriages with comfortable 2nd class seats, but no 1st class.
 There's no dining-car, so bring a picnic and some beer or wine.